PabloCorso/eol-decentralized-cup/scripts/results/doubleExhaustive.md

   ### Summary with only PRs
   This takes into account only best times (PRs) from each kuskis.
-Rank is equal to the sum of all unique non shadow best times.
+Rank is equal to the sum of all unique non shadow best times that are under 2 times the best time.
   <table>
   <thead>
     <tr>